londonhackspace/irccat-commands/README.md

 Scripts for irccat that runs on babbage.london.hackspace.org.uk.

-Please email trustees@hackspace.org.uk if these scripts are causing problems.
+Email trustees@london.hackspace.org.uk if these scripts are causing problems.